-There are two types of flow, Real flow and Money flow:
+There are two types of flow within the model, i.e. Real flow and Money flow:

 Real Flow: It is the mobilization of resources and commodities in the economy.
 For example, factors of production, goods and services.

-This model shows the circular flow of income in the simple economy.
-Generally two sectors, i.e. household and firms.
-The domestic sector provides the factors of production to the firms like:-
+This model shows the circular flow of income in a simple economy.
+It consists of two sectors, i.e. households and firms.
+The domestic sector provides the factors of production to the firms like:

 - Profits, etc.